 Stephanie received her Bachelor’s of Science in Kinesiology with an emphasis in Exercise Science from Boise State University in 2017.
 She then continued to pursue a career in physical therapy by obtaining her Doctorate of Physical Therapy from Rocky Mountain University of Health Professions in 2019.
 Stephanie has training in FDM (Fascial Distortion Model) and has taken Pelvic Floor Level 1 through Herman and Wallace.
 She plans to continue her training in Pelvic Health through Herman and Wallace, as well as pursue more training in manual techniques through the North American Institute of Orthopedic Manual Therapy (NAIOMT).

 Stephanie’s treatment philosophy includes utilizing holistic and individualized treatment plans for every patient for a return to optimal function.
 She does this by utilizing evidence-based principles and a combination of manual therapy, education, and exercise.
-Stephanie has a passion for treating Women’s Health conditions, including incontinence, pelvic organ prolapse, and pelvic pain.
-She plans to further her women’s health training in pregnancy, post-partum, and the female athlete.
+Stephanie has a passion for treating Women’s Health conditions, including urinary incontinence, pelvic organ prolapse, pelvic pain, and postpartum care.
+Stephanie also treats pregnancy related conditions, including lower back pain, pelvic pain, incontinence, and pelvic floor preparation for birth.
+Stephanie has recently started treating pediatric pelvic health conditions including urinary incontinence, fecal incontinence, constipation, and bedwetting.

 When Stephanie is not in the clinic, you can find her walking her dog and spending time with her family.